aurimontem/Mesa_Leuven_Convergence/README.md

 We now turn to exploring this in the context of the MESA stellar evolution code.

 # Mini-mini lab 1: Spatial Resolution

+## Mini-mini lab 1: Overview
 In MESA, the fundamental spatial coordinate is the "mesh", which is broken up into "zones" (sometimes referred to as "cells" or "shells" or "mesh points") of varying mass $dm$, such that $\Sigma_i(dm_i)=M_* - m_\mathrm{IB}$ where $M_*$ is the star mass and $m_\mathrm{IB}$ is the mass inside the model inner boundary, which is 0 for most uses of MESA.
 The indexing is such that zone `1` corresponds to the surface of the star, and zone `nz` corresponds to the center of the star (or inner boundary).

 To help enforce that the zones are small enough that we are in fact "in the limit of small $h$", at each timestep, MESA can "adaptively" split and merge zones in order to achieve some tolerances in how various quantities vary from zone to zone.